Real Name | Chadwick Aaron Boseman |

 Fact Sheet

-- Chadwick Boseman is a(n) Actor
+- What does Chadwick Boseman do?
+Chadwick Boseman's job is being a(n) Actor

-- Chadwick Boseman is 47 years old
+- What is Chadwick Boseman's age?
+Chadwick Boseman is 47 years old

 - Which school did Chadwick Boseman go to?
 Chadwick Boseman attended Howard University